ssj-delta-cu/ssj-itrc-metric/results/wy2015/monthly/README.md

 # Files

-OR = original, uncorrected SpatialCIMIS data
+ - OR: original, uncorrected SpatialCIMIS data
-CO = ETc using the Corrected SpatialCIMIS data
+ - CO: ETc using the Corrected SpatialCIMIS data